 A Federal Broadband System for All Public Safety Agencies

-DHS created the Nationwide Public Safety Broadband Network (NPSBN) in 2012.
+In February 2012, President Obama signed into law an agreement that provided $7 billion and 20 megahertz of radio spectrum to allow for the creation of the first nationwide public safety broadband network.
 By that time, Lafayette Group was already a leader in the field through its support of the Major Cities Chiefs Association (MCCA), which served as one of the biggest proponents for the Network, as well through its support of DHS workshops on broadband for over 45 states.
-Lafayette Group was selected as the primary support contractor to DHS to interface with the 56 states and territories and persuade them to opt-in to the Network plan before implementation began.
+Lafayette Group was selected as the primary support contractor to the First Responder Network Authority to assist in supporting engagements with the 56 states and territories.

 Emerging National Security Issues (2017-Present)

 Creation of the Cybersecurity and Infrastructure Security Agency (CISA)

 With the emergence of the cybersecurity threat, Lafayette supported a myriad of DHS offices with strategy, coordination, and outreach efforts.
 These projects ranged from assisting the Continuous Diagnostics and Mitigation (CDM) Program, developing technical assistance for federal agencies under the Federal Network Resilience (FNR) division , developing a Concept of Operations for the National Cybersecurity and Communications Integration Center (NCCIC), and supporting outreach to state and local election officials through the DHS Election Task Force.

 DHS Directed by Congress to Protect Federal, State and Local Agencies & Director of National Intelligence